pedroassis/nd-mongo/README.md

   url - the url appended to the server's base url
 ```

-The following Object defines a Collection named 'User' to be served at <base_url>/user with the Schema property name of type String.
+The following Object defines a Collection named 'User' to be served at <base_url>/user with the Schema with a property name of type String.

 ```js
 {